jensbjorgensen/libuv/docs/src/pipe.rst

         92 and 108 bytes.

     .. note::
-        To connect a Linux abstract namespace socket, use @ instead of \0 as the first character
+        To connect a Linux abstract namespace socket, use @ instead of \0 as the first character.

 .. c:function:: int uv_pipe_getsockname(const uv_pipe_t* handle, char* buffer, size_t* size)